thms0x/grap-coloring-is-np-hard/Template/main.typ

 === Mapping variables to vertices
 A boolean variable can have two values True or False.
 To represent two distinct values in our graph, we can introduce two colors $c_1$, $c_2$ where $c_1 eq.not c_2$.
 We use the color green for True and red for False. \
-Furthermore we assume that our CNF formula has 3 new variables for every clause m.
+Furthermore, we assume that our CNF formula has 3 new variables for every clause m.
 This is the worst case scenario for our CNF formula, resulting in $3 dot m$ variables $x_i in {x_1, ..., x_"3m"}$.
 For each of these variables $x_i$ we introduce 2 vertices in our graph: \

 #figure(